mikebochenek/learning/blog/_posts/2023-09-22-fun-quotes.markdown

 - Sometimes you climb out of bed in the morning and you think, I’m not going to make it, but you laugh inside – remembering all the times you’ve felt that way.
 - I’m just an alcoholic who became a writer so that I would be able to stay in bed until noon.

+## Movies (back then they were better somehow)
+- Footloose: overcoming things as a teenager
+- Psycho: a classic horror movie
+- New Spiderman

 ## A few thoughts or ideas managed to sneak in as well
 - I will probably have a different boss next year (promotion?)
 - Ask chatGPT for some ideas, but use that to come up with others